| | | | | | |

 * Always exercise caution when cooking with large amounts of hot oil.
 If you prefer, you can air-fry the potatoes.

 This iconic dish is famous across North India.
 There are variations of dum aloo in Punjab, Kashmir, West Bengal, and Uttar Pradesh.
-Additionally, it’s also popular in Bangladesh, a neighboring country.
+Additionally, it’s also popular in Bangladesh, a neighbouring country.

 One portion of this Punjabi restaurant-style dum aloo has 393 calories, although nutrition information isn’t always accurate.